Written byAsmit JoshionJanuary 31, 2018

 Although the dataset used here was relatively small (~70 items in each file), the code still works for much larger data.

-This is a helpful tool to track what changes your vendors have made to their stock so you can easily implement them to your website and give your customers up-to-date and accurate information.
+This is a helpful tool to track what changes your vendors have made to their stock.
+Hence you can easily implement them on your website and give your customers up-to-date and accurate information.

 Once again, a huge thanks and gratitude to Chris Moffitt, on whose tutorial the codes are based.